johnrearden/pa-data-driven-design/README.md

 ## Testing
 ### Manual Testing by User Story Testing
-Manual testing have been carried out of the Dashboard to ensure that the interface can handle all combinations of input.
+Manual testing have been carried out (on Chrome and Explorer) of the Dashboard to ensure that the interface can handle all combinations of input.

 * Dashboard was manually tested using user stories as a basis for determining success.
 * Jupyter notebooks were reliant on consecutive functions being successful so manual testing against user stories was deemed irrelevant.